2017 accomplishments – NATIONAL

-- Birmingham’s proposed “Character-Based Zoning Ordinance.”
+- Birmingham’s proposed “Character-Based Zoning Ordinance”.
 The City has established a public comment period for the proposed Ordinance changes/additions, and is holding scheduled meeting approx every 2 weeks for review.
-The Character-Based Ordinance appears to be overreaching and too specific; it appears to dictate design rather than providing parameters for design.
-Richard Simonton, Mike Gibson, Alex Krumdieck, and Bruce Herrington have attended meetings last fall to review and discussed the proposed additions to the Zoning Ordiance.
-Richard is heading up AIA Birmingham’s official response, which could be lengthy.
+The Character-Based Ordinance appeared to be overreaching and too specific; it appeared to dictate design rather than provide parameters for design.
+Richard Simonton, Mike Gibson, and Alex Krumdieck attended meetings in the spring to discuss the proposed verbiage.
+Richard was/is heading up AIA Bham’s official response.
+The City took a months-long hiatus to modify the proposed changes to be more in keeping with the design & development community’s stated desires.
+This issue “began again” during the last week of November 2017.

 - Association representation.
 Bruce Herrington continues to represent AIA Birmingham in the Birmingham Business Alliance’s ‘Government Affairs Committee’.